pyinfra-dev/pyinfra/docs/modules/server.rst

 + **day_of_month**: which day of the month to execute the cron

 Cron commands:
-    The command is used to identify crontab entries - this means commands must be unique within a given users crontab.
-If you require multiple identical commands, prefix each with a nonce environment variable.
+    Unless ``name`` is specified the command is used to identify crontab entries.
+    This means commands must be unique within a given users crontab.
+If you require multiple identical commands, provide a different name argument for each.

 :code:`server.group`